History of the Pensacola Police Department

 The Battle of Pensacola

 Without much opposition, they took the fort located near where Fort Pickens stands today.
-The next day, they came across the bay to where Pensacola Country Club is now, and then moved
+The next day, they came across the bay to where Pensacola Country Club is now and then moved to the Bayou Chico to the area of the Pensacola Yacht Club.
+They dug a protective trench from their headquarters to an area where Baptist Hospital now stands, and this is where they set up camp - using the trench to transport food and ammunition.

 On July 17, 1821, at 6:30 a.m., Gen. Andrew Jackson entered Pensacola to accept the territory of East and West Florida for the United States.
 When he arrived, he immediately went to join his wife, Rachel, who had arrived a few days earlier.
 They ate breakfast at the Governor's house at Palafox and Government Streets, overlooking Plaza Ferdinand.
 Rachel despised being in Pensacola and at one time wrote in a letter to a friend saying she wanted to leave the "heathen town" she was in because of all of the profanity and the fact that the saloons did not close on Sunday.